One problem that I have run into while performing large-scale Exchange Server deployments is that Exchange randomly

 At first this entire process sounds neat, orderly and non-problematic.
 However, this architecture can cause some really interesting problems during Exchange Server deployments.

 One potential problem is that the network's performance could really be diminished during the deployment.
 For example, suppose that you have a single domain that spans multiple facilities.
-If Exchange just happens to choose a domain controller that is located in a different office,
+If Exchange just happens to choose a domain controller that is located in a different office, then the Setup program may try to send an overabundance of information across a slow WAN link.
+This would result in a slow deployment and in the WAN link being congested until the deployment is complete and the updates have been written to all remaining domain controllers.

 Microsoft has designed the Active Directory in a way that allows you to define site objects as a way of preventing this problem.
 When updates to the Active Directory occur, those updates are automatically written to a domain controller within the same site as the person making the updates.
 The problem is that I have seen several networks such as the one that I described above in which sites simply weren't defined.
 If you have such a network, you may be able to greatly improve performance by taking a little time and segmenting your domain into various sites.